RoboMatch: A Unified Mobile-Manipulation Teleoperation Platform with Auto-Matching Network Architecture for Long-Horizon Tasks: METHOD

 In Eq.~\eqref{eq:3}, the end-effector quaternion is incorporated as a new modality and further fused with joint angle data to construct a rich proprioceptive feature representation $P_{\text{fused}}$:

+Although forward kinematics can compute end-effector orientation, errors in joint positions inevitably propagate to the estimated quaternion.
+The IMU is not intended to merely replace FK computation; instead, $X_{\text{quat}}$ provides direct physical orientation feedback, complementing $X_{\text{qpos}}$ at the proprioceptive level.

-At the algorithmic level, we introduce a Frequency Enhanced EMA (FE-EMA) module and deeply integrate it with the visual backbone of the diffusion policy.
+At the algorithmic level, we introduce a FE-EMA module and deeply integrate it with the visual backbone of the diffusion policy.
 This module enables efficient fusion of spatial and frequency domain features, thereby constructing spatio-frequency visual feature representations.